ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/02_pocket_analysis/scripts/README.md

 ### 5. SASA of the pocket only

-SASA was also calculated for the consensus pocket region alone by using `Pocket_JmjC_all` as both the surface selection and the output selection, based on the centered trajectory (`md_0_60_center_4.xtc`).
+SASA was also calculated for the consensus pocket region alone using `Pocket_JmjC_all` as both the surface selection and the output selection, based on the centered trajectory (`md_0_60_center_4.xtc`).

 Together, these two SASA calculations distinguish solvent exposure of the pocket within the full JmjC domain environment from solvent exposure of the pocket region alone.